open-compensation-token-license/license-token-website/wikisrc/funding-open-source-software.md

 Open source software forms the backbone of the internet, cloud services, AI research, and countless other areas.
 Funding OSS ensures:

 - **Long-Term Maintenance**: Quality improvements, bug fixes, and feature development are possible when developers are supported financially.
+For more on this, see [sustainable funding for open source](https://www.license-token.com/wiki/sustainable-funding-for-open-source).
 - **Sustainability**: Reduces the risk of burnout for maintainers, ensuring consistent and reliable updates.
-For more on this, see [sustainable funding for open source](https://www.license-token.com/wiki/sustainable-funding-for-open-source).
 - **Security**: Underfunded projects may lack the resources to patch vulnerabilities, creating risks for organizations and individuals relying on them.
+Explore [risk management strategies](https://www.license-token.com/wiki/risk-management-strategies) for more insights.
 - **Community Growth**: Financial support fosters innovation and increases accessibility, encouraging participation from diverse communities.
+Learn more about [community engagement strategies](https://www.license-token.com/wiki/community-engagement-strategies).

 ---